capy-language/capy/README.md

 ### Functions

 Every Capy program must contain a `main` function.
 It is the entry point of the program.
-This function's signature can be written in multiple ways; it can returning either `void`, or an integer type.
+This function's signature can be written in multiple ways; it can return either `void` or an integer type.

 ```cpp
 // this is valid